elridion/gelfx/README.md

     Gelfx
   ]
 ```
 Since GELF relies on json to encode the payload Gelfx will need a JSON library.
-By default Gelfx will use Jason which needs to beadded to your deps in mix.exs:
+By default Gelfx will use Jason which needs to be added to your deps in mix.exs:
 ```elixir
     {:jason, "~> 1.0"}
 ```